 1972 • The Sarah P. Duke Gardens, named in honor of Mary Duke Biddle’s mother, receives the first in a series of grants for landscaping and maintenance enhancements.
 In New York, grantee Jobs for Youth helps at-risk young people earn money for family expenses while staying in school.

-1973 • Thomas Perkins dies and is succeeded by Archie K. Davis, chairman of the Research Triangle Foundation of North Carolina and former president of the American Bankers Association, and a regional director of the Federal Reserve.
+1973 • Thomas Perkins, trustee, dies and is succeeded by Archie K. Davis, chairman of the Research Triangle Foundation of North Carolina and former president of the American Bankers Association, and a regional director of the Federal Reserve.
 William R. O’Connor, the Foundation’s assistant secretary and treasurer, is elected as a trustee.
-Born in 1905, O’Connor spends his entire professional life in service to the Duke family, beginning at the age of fourteen.
+Born in 1905, O’Connor spends his entire professional life in service to the Duke family, beginning at the age of 14.
 To honor his contributions, the Foundation establishes a music scholarship in his name at Duke University.

-1974 • On the occasion of Duke University’s fiftieth anniversary year, the Mary Duke Biddle Music Building, located on Duke University’s East Campus, is dedicated.
+1974 • On the occasion of Duke University’s 50th anniversary year, the Mary Duke Biddle Music Building, located on Duke University’s East Campus, is dedicated.
 Guests include Nancy Hanks, chairman of the National Endowment for the Arts, violinist Isaac Stern, and contralto Marian Anderson.

 1975 • The Training Center for Hearing-Impaired Children, a Durham preschool pilot project, receives a Foundation grant to hire a full-time counselor.
 A partnership between Duke Hospital and the Durham Arts Council establishes an arts outreach program for patients.
 Wednesday’s Child, a film on genetic counseling produced by grant recipient the Human Betterment League, wins top honors in the International Film and Television Festival.
 The Southeastern Center for Contemporary Arts in Winston-Salem receives Foundation funds for a new wing dedicated to exhibition galleries.